Igor: Objective Uikokahonia: Development

 Igor: Objective Uikokahonia originated in early 1993 when Ramón Hernáez, a Spanish programmer of business software, became interested in developing his own graphic adventure game.
 He was joined on the project by his friends Rafael Latiegui, Felipe Gómez Pinilla and Miguel Angel Ramos around the middle of that year.
 The team's members had been students together in college, and Hernáez and Pinilla—another business software programmer—were childhood friends.
 According to Latiegui, the team felt that it could create an adventure title of equal quality to others on the market, and intended Igor "[f]rom the very beginning" as a commercial release rather than an amateur project.
-The four were encouraged by their belief that "many published things did not have great quality", Latiegui noted.
+The four were encouraged by their belief that "many published things did not have great quality", as Latiegui noted.
 Everyone on the team was a fan of adventure games, and Hernáez cited Igor's historic significance as further inspiration to pursue the idea.
 While Spanish developers like Aventuras AD had released interactive fiction games during the 1980s, including those with graphics, a graphic adventure game like Igor had never been made in Spain.

 According to Latiegui, Igor's development was "absolutely amateurish".
 He later called it "more of an exercise to start learning", and noted that the team was self-taught throughout production.
 The four members did not consider player experience or financial issues while creating Igor, Hernáez explained, but simply made a game that interested them personally.
 They emulated other graphic adventure titles from the time, especially Indiana Jones and the Fate of Atlantis, although Latiegui and Ramos stressed that the team tried not to copy rival games directly.
-The decision not to include character death was "a kind of principle that we have set for all our future games", Latiegui said in 1994.
+The decision not to include character death was "a kind of principle that we have set for all our future games", as Latiegui said in 1994.
 During the initial months, the four worked on Igor inconsistently and in their spare time, without a professional schedule.
 They began by creating a game engine, written in Pascal.
 Pinilla and Latiegui later cited quality concerns with the resultant code.
 With the engine ready, the team conceived Igor's plot, which Latiegui described as a simple boy-meets-girl story.
 He wrote that the script "suffered ten thousand changes" and was influenced by the team's time in college; its use of archetypical school story characters derived "unconsciously" from the team's experiences, he said.
-Similarly, Ramos stated that the game's Spanish sense of humor was a natural and "unintentional" outgrowth of the team's interests.
+Similarly, Ramos said that the game's Spanish sense of humor was a natural and "unintentional" outgrowth of the team's interests.